corejourney/core-blog/content/library/_index.md

 tags = ['🧑Personal', '🗳️Politics', '💊Medicine']
 +++

-All the books that I own.
-(E-books are heckin fake, dude).
+All the books that I own. ([E-books are heckin fake, dude](/ebooks-h)).

-If you want my opinion on any one of these books, feel free to [email me](/contact).
+If you want my opinion on any one of these books, feel free to [contact me](/contact).
 Links to any articles I may write about these books will be included.

+Books are organised by the author's surname in categories.
+I might formalize the categories on a future date.

 ***